I am excited to welcome back the children for the summer term following what I hope was a relaxing Easter holidays.

 As a Church school, we celebrate our Christian Values throughout our daily school life in the form of 'Value Pom Poms' which are awarded when a child demonstrates one of values.
 Each term we focus upon a specific value which is the basis of our Worship and we link this to our teaching where appropriate.
-This term's value is: justice and responsibility.
+This term's values are: creativity and truthfulness.

 New spellings will be given out every Friday.
 Three house points will be awarded for each completed spelling sheet.
 Please ensure that your child has their spelling folder in school each Friday.
 Homework will alternate between Mathletics one week and English the other.
 English homework will be sent home in the children's spellings folder to be returned the following Friday.
 Mathletics as before will be completed on the computer.